youchen-363/esports-manager/README.md

 This project is under the MIT license.
 You are free to copy, modify, and distribute this code.
 See the `LICENSE` file for more details.

-Thank you for using our Esports Competition Management System!
+Thank you for using our Esports Tournament Management System!
 If you have any questions or suggestions, feel free to contact us.